Gardiner, Montana, stands proudly as the year-round gateway to the mesmerizing expanse of Yellowstone.

 4. Saddle Up for a Montana Horseback Adventure

-Experience the wild beauty of Montana's landscapes the way the early explorers did – on horseback.
+Experience the wild beauty of Montana's landscapes like the early explorers – on horseback.

 Horseback riding in Gardiner offers a unique vantage point to appreciate the vastness of the Montana wilderness, from its rolling hills to dense forests.